An HI story of galaxies in Abell 2626 and beyond: Summary

-In Fig. \ref{fig:HIdef_plot2} we have investigated whether an environmental dependence exists on the \hi asymmetry and \hi offset.
-We find that substructures contain a higher fraction of asymmetric galaxies compared to the population of non-substructure galaxies in A2626.
-This suggests that tidal interactions are more efficient in substructures than outside substructures.
-This might be expected because the relative velocity differences of the neighbouring galaxies in the substructures tend to be lower compared to the cluster galaxies outside the substructures.
+In Fig. \ref{fig:HIdef_plot2} we investigated whether an environmental dependence exists on the \hi asymmetry and \hi offset.
+We find that substructures contain a higher fraction of asymmetric galaxies than the population of non-substructure galaxies in A2626.
+This suggests that tidal interactions may be more efficient inside substructures than outside substructures.
+This might be expected because the relative velocity differences of the neighbouring galaxies in the substructures tend to be lower than in the cluster galaxies outside the substructures.

 There is a strong correlation between \hi deficiency and projected distance from the cluster centre.
 Outside R$_{200}$, non-substructure and substructure galaxies in A2626, and galaxies in the Swarm have a similar range of \hi deficiencies.
-This signifies that the mechanisms that cause \hi deficiencies are possibly pre-processing the galaxies prior to their infall into the cluster.
-Focusing on the most \hi deficient and most \hi rich galaxies in A2626, we observe that the \hi deficient galaxies have yellowish optical colours and have small and truncated \hi discs while the \hi rich galaxies have bluish optical colours and extended \hi discs.
-This clearly shows that the \hi deficient galaxies are in a later stage of their evolution while \hi rich galaxies are actively star forming with sufficient amounts of \hi gas.
+This signifies that the mechanisms that cause \hi deficiencies might pre-process the galaxies prior to their infall into the cluster.
+Focusing on the most \hi deficient and most \hi rich galaxies in A2626, we observe that the \hi -deficient galaxies have yellowish optical colours and have small and truncated \hi discs, while the \hi -rich galaxies have bluish optical colours and extended \hi discs.
+This clearly shows that the \hi -deficient galaxies are in a later stage of their evolution, while \hi -rich galaxies are actively star forming with a sufficient amount of \hi gas.

 Galaxies with an offset or asymmetric \hi disc are found in all three environments that we considered, implying that pre-processing of the \hi discs plays an important role.
-However, though the substructure galaxies in A2626 are more \hi asymmetric than the non-substructure galaxies, the asymmetric galaxies are not necessarily \hi deficient.
-This suggests that, although the substructure environment instigates more interactions among galaxies, those interactions do not deplete the \hi gas out of those galaxies completely.
+However, although the substructure galaxies in A2626 tend to be more \hi asymmetric than the non-substructure galaxies, the asymmetric galaxies are not necessarily \hi deficient.
+This suggests that although the substructure environment instigates more interactions among galaxies, these interactions do not completely deplete the \hi gas from these galaxies.